The Original Mickey Mouse Club Show

 Notes

 The teleplay was adapted by Lillie Hayward from a book called Margaret, written in 1950 by Janette Sebring Lowrey (who also wrote the children's classic The Pokey Little Puppy).
 It is a well-written and sensitive novel, but contains material that at the time was not acceptable for teenage television entertainment.
-Hayward changed the story's setting from southeast Texas in 1909, to a contemporary "anywhere" small-town environment.
+Hayward changed the story's setting from southeast Texas in 1909, to a contemporary western small-town environment.
 The essential elements of the conflict between town and country, as represented by Margaret (Annette), Laura Rogan, and Jet Maypen were preserved, as were some minor characters.
 However, Hayward removed most of the adult characters and situations found in the book, consolidated events down to the school, party, and fight scenes, and added some new material to bridge the gaps.

 Originally titled after the book, the serial was publicly announced as Annette and Darlene in Summer 1957.
 It was to be a starring vehicle for the two female Mouseketeers, with David Stollery and Tim Considine as the featured guests stars, a turnabout from The New Adventures of Spin and Marty, which the foursome was then filming.
 But in October 1957, Darlene Gillespie was suddenly dropped from the cast.
 Judy Nugent, a well-regarded professional actress, was brought in to play her role, and the serial was renamed to just Annette.
 The circumstances surrounding this change are a bit murky.
 The studio belatedly (and unconvincingly) gave out that the switch was so Darlene could prepare for the upcoming film project, The Rainbow Road to Oz.
 It's likely that director Charles Lamont recommended Judy to the producers as Darlene's replacement.

 The soda-jerk Mike Martin, played by David Stollery, is the only example I can think of a teenager holding down a real part-time job in an MMC serial.
 It was a realistic touch in the otherwise make-believe Disney world, so different from the real one, and yet so captivating for it's viewing audience.
+David's singing voice in his duet with Annette seems to have been augmented somehow, though it doesn't appear to have been completly dubbed in as was done with Judy Nugent.

 Complementing the two main couples were Roberta Shore as Laura Rogan, and Steve Stevens as the erstwhile lover Drew Stafford.
 Roberta, who was billed as Jymme Shore, proved quite adept at playing the catty Laura, though in true Disney style and unlike the book, her character is redeemed at the end.
 The novel's author described Val Abernathy as "not pretty", so of course, the serial has her played by the beautiful Doreen Tracey.
 Another unattached character, Moselle Corey, was played by Shelley Fabares, who would become Annette's best friend through having worked with her on this serial.

 Providing comic relief was the final teenage couple, professional actor Rudy Lee as Steady Ware and Sharon Baird, as Kitty Blalock.
 The character Steady, who is pursued by Kitty, was in the book himself pursuing Madge Markham, played in the serial by Cheryl Holdridge.
 Madge, a significant character in the book, was reduced to background in the serial, while Kitty, just a name in the book, was given major exposure in the serial.
 Kitty was actually called Katie in the book, but was given a name change when Uncle Archie and Aunt Lila's African-American servants were replaced by a white housekeeper called Katie, a character created by Lillie Hayward.
-Other Mouseketeers used were Bonnie Fields as Pat Boren and Tommy Cole as Jimmy Smith.
+(Got all that?)

 Credits